-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Panama City Downtown Improvement Board reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Panama City Community Redevelopment Agency reported:

 - a.
-The total number of district employees compensated in the last pay period of the district's fiscal year was 12. - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year was 8. - c.
-All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency was \$61,954.
+The total number of district employees compensated in the last pay period of the district's fiscal year as 12. - b.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 11. - c.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$324,864. - d.
+All compensation earned or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$852,233.